Introduction

 .printWith(objectPrinter())

-1 this custom Scrubber specifically the number property of the Contact with a constant
+1 this custom Scrubber specifically replaces the number property of the Contact with a constant

 Approved file